Testing in a Test-Optional world.

 Should you take the SAT or ACT this year?

-More and more colleges are extending their test-optional status for the class of 2022 who will be applying to college in Fall 2021.
-If you are a junior should you take the tests?
-Assuming you can.
+More and more colleges extended their test-optional status for the class of 2023 students who will be applying to college in Fall 2022.

 Registration for the tests has been disrupted by the repeated canceling of tests.
-Current juniors should be given priority so they have an opportunity to take the test at least twice before the application deadlines in the fall and winter.
+Generally college counselors advise students to take the tests at least twice before the application deadlines in the fall and winter of senior year.
+(We also advise checking out both the SAT and ACT to see which one the student's prefer.)
 The second part of this question, “can you take it safely” is the most essential part.
 If you cannot safely take a test, don’t.
 It is that simple.
 Do not plan to drive hundreds of miles or to another state.
 If the test is offered nearby, and it is not canceled, my advice, go ahead and take the test.

 If you cannot register or if they cancel the test and can’t reschedule, accept it.

-Last year colleges across the country figured out how to admit and evaluate students without test scores.
-As it is, test scores are only one factor in the admissions decision.
-It is a data point.
-The colleges have shown that they can make admissions decisions without that data point if either the data point is not available, or the student declined to submit it.
-Some colleges have already extended their test-optional policy for another couple of years.
-Other colleges are still figuring out how they will react.
-The University of California does not require the tests.
-The consensus is that most of the selective and highly selective colleges will continue to be test-optional for this year's juniors who will be applying in Fall 2021.
-(See: https://www.getsmartforcollege.com/post/covid-s-impact-on-college-applications)
+Test scores are a data point.
+The colleges have shown that they can make admissions decisions without that data point.
+The consensus is that most of the selective and highly selective colleges will continue to be test-optional for this year's juniors who will be applying in Fall 2022.

 Which test should you take?